Best Time to Visit Thailand

 Thailand’s Wet Season

 Thailand's wet season falls between the months of April and October.
 April to June still has high temperatures with an average of 30 degrees in Bangkok.
 July through to September comes with the most rain.
 The monsoon rain can be anything from an afternoon shower to a flash flood.
 More often than not it's a short (but heavy!) downpour.
 The wet season is much more unpredictable compared to the dry season.
 This does of course mean the crowds are smaller and the prices are lower.
-If you travel to Thailand in the wet season you have to come with an open mind of being flexible.
+If you travel to Thailand in the wet season you have to be open-minded and flexible.
 Some areas may become shut off due to flooding and some islands are unreachable because boats cannot travel in the stormy weather.

 Cooler, more bearable weather.